- Default Attachment Naming

 - Create a Custom Filename Prefix

 Attachments such as images, signatures, and audio files captured through ProntoForms can be downloaded or sent to data destinations.
 They can then be opened as individual files, separate from the rest of your submitted form data.
-ProntoForms names these files with the question label in order to identify where they are from.
+ProntoForms names these files with the question's unique ID in order to identify where they are from.

 ProntoForms also allows you to configure a custom filename prefix to allow you to identify attachments without opening them.
 This article discusses both the default naming schemes, and how to set up a custom filename prefix for your attachments.

-Attachments are named based on the attachment question's question label.
+Attachments are named based on the attachment question's unique ID.
 The label is followed by a number.
 The number increments if there are multiple attachment answers to the question.
 Attachment filenames are displayed as:

 In the case of nested repeatable sections, ProntoForms adds another bracketed number to indicate what row of the parent repeatable section the attachment comes from.